jamesETsmith/slurm-ci/docs/git-watch.md

 Git-watch runs as a daemon process that:
 1. Polls a GitHub repository at regular intervals
 2. Detects new commits on the specified branch
-3. Automatically clones the repository at the new commit
+3. Triggers `slurm-ci slurm-run` to execute CI workflows on the Slurm cluster
-4. Triggers `slurm-ci slurm-run` to execute CI workflows on the Slurm cluster
+4. Each SLURM job clones the repository directly on the compute node
 5. Tracks processed commits in the database to avoid duplicate runs

 ## Configuration